Dementia Friendly East Riding has a dedicated team that strive to help make the East Riding dementia friendly.

 Katherine lives in Beverley and is the Principal Business Transformation and Improvement Officer for East Riding of Yorkshire Council.
 She has wide employment experience and involvement in roles supporting young people and the youth volunteering strategy in East Yorkshire.
 In March 2017 she was appointed as a Non-Executive Director of Yorkshire County Cricket Club.
 Katherine obtained a Masters in Public Administration as well as a Diploma in Youth and Community Work.Her drive and enthusiasm to support the community based work of this charity will enable greater connectivity with local people, particularly young people, in raising awareness and understanding of dementia.
 In her spare time Katherine enjoys cricket, reading and the theatre.

-By day, I work for the Humber Teaching NHS Foundation Trust as a Community Link Worker within the Social Prescribing Team working within Beverley and Driffield GP Practices.
+By day, I work for the Humber Teaching NHS Foundation Trust as a Community Link Worker within the Social Prescribing Team working out of Beverley and Driffield GP Practices.
 I regularly support families and individuals coping and managing with Dementia.
 I also have personal experience of supporting my Grandfather who lived with Dementia for many years.
 I am passionate about my work, where everyday I thrive on the fact that I am able to make a positive impact on individuals that require support either by issues that are effecting themselves or their families.

 (Trustee, Dementia Friends awareness deliverer)

 I am honoured to say that I am the Lead Dementia Nurse for Hull and East Yorkshire hospitals NHS Trust, where I have worked since 1987.
 My mum also has dementia, so this area is very close to my heart.
 Away from work, I love cooking, walking my golden retriever and am learning Spanish and the piano in my spare time, also a mum of two teenagers!